Spectrum of extended systems from Reduced Density Matrix Functional Theory

 As is well known, while the insulating state of TMOs is driven by a charge localization due to strong Coulomb repulsion (Mott-Hubbard correlation), an important auxiliary mechanism is charge transfer\cite{zaanen85} due to hybridization between ligand and transition metal (TM) states.
-Amongst the TMO series this latter mechanism is generally believed to play an important role in the case of NiO, but to be of decreasing importance as atomic number is lowered, with the insulating state of MnO thought to be driven entirely by Mott-Hubbard correlation.
+Amongst the TMO series this latter mechanism is generally believed to play an important role in the case of NiO, but to be of decreasing importance as the atomic number is lowered, with the insulating state of MnO thought to be driven entirely by Mott-Hubbard correlation.
 Clearly, an outstanding challenge for any \emph{ab-initio} theory is to capture \emph{both} these aspects of TMO physics.

-In Fig.~\ref{tmo-pdos} we present the site and angular momentum projected DOS for the TMOs considered in this work.
-The electronic gap, as expected, always occurs between lower and upper Hubbard bands dominated by states of $t_{2g}$ and $e_g$ character respectively.
-However, while for NiO one finds a significant component of oxygen-$p$ states in the lower Hubbard band, for the other TMOs this hybridization between oxygen-$p$ and TM-$d$ states is much reduced, and is almost absent in the case of MnO, indicating that for this material the insulating state is driven mostly by Mott-Hubbard correlations.
-Thus we find that not only does RDMFT capture the Mott-Hubbard charge localization in the TMO series, but in addition also the subtle interplay with charge transfer effects.
+In Fig.~\ref{tmo-mag} we also present the site and angular momentum projected DOS for the TMOs considered in this work.
+The electronic gap, as expected, always occurs between lower and upper Hubbard bands dominated by transition metal d-states.
+However, while for NiO one finds a significant component of oxygen-$p$ states in the lower Hubbard band, for the other TMOs this hybridization between oxygen-$p$ and TM-$d$ states reduces, and is almost absent in the case of MnO, indicating that for this material the insulating state is driven mostly by Mott-Hubbard correlations.

+As a validation of our method for calculation of the DOS we may compare these features of the projected DOS, and in particular the ordering in energy of the $t_{2g}$ and $e_g$ states, with well established \emph{ab-initio} many-body techniques such as DMFT and the $GW$ method\cite{kunes08,ren06,rodl09}.
+In all cases we find an excellent agreement, signaling that the method we present here yields not merely gross spectral features, but an accurate description of detailed and subtle features of the resolved state density.